awanmbandi/realworld-cicd-pipeline-project/README.md

     - Service Role: `Existing Service Role`
         - Role name: Select `AWS-CodeBuild-Admin-Role`
         - Allow AWS CodeBuild to modify this service role so it can be used with this build project: `Disable/Uncheck`
+    - Build Specifications: Select `Use a buildspec file`
-    - Build Specifications: Pass `buildspecs/pmd_buildspec.yml`
+        - Pass `buildspecs/pmd_buildspec.yml`
     - Artifacts:
         - Type: Select `Amazon S3`
         - Bucket name: Select your bucket `java-webapp-project-artifact-YOUR_ACCOUNT_ID`